-Why we need your Gift
+Why we need your gift

 Founded more than 40 years ago, The Ironbridge Gorge Museum Trust has grown into one of the largest independent museums in the world.
-As a registered charity, heritage conservation and education is at the heart of all our activities and our aim is to conserve, maintain and interpret the remarkable monuments to Britain’s industrial history that survive in the Ironbridge Gorge.
+As a registered charity, conservation and education is at the heart of all our activities and our aim is to conserve, maintain and interpret the remarkable monuments to Britain’s industrial history that survive in the Ironbridge Gorge.

 The Trust cares for 36 scheduled monuments and listed buildings and operates 10 award-winning Museums which collectively tell the fascinating story of the Ironbridge Gorge World Heritage Site.
 Our visitors can experience many amazing events and sights such as: